ThinkOutsideTheCubicle/SLMBrowser/README.md

 You can download and use it freely, because it is licensed through GNU GPLv3.
 This basicly means it is OpenSource and free of charge but is provided as-is without any warrant.

-see LICENSE for more informations
-(future content/images/sounds/songs within the game may be licensed differently)
+see LICENSE and LICENSE_addendum for more informations (audiovisual content may be licensed differently!)

 If you wish you can help supporting that project by giving feedback, report issues or bugs.